PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 ---------------------------------

-If a remote bot known to have a running instance of the :ref:`Mail Borg Client Application` has not been sending specific Windows log events to the :ref:`Mail Collector Application` over a given evaluation period, an alert will be raised.
+If a remote bot known to have a running instance of the `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ has not been sending specific Windows log events to the :ref:`Mail Collector Application` over a given evaluation period, an alert will be raised.